Vladimiros Tziortzis

-Vladimiros Tziortzis (born 6 April 1997) is a Cypriot professional racing driver who currently competes in the NASCAR Whelen Euro Series, driving the No. 1 EuroNASCAR FJ 2020 for Academy Motorsport in the EuroNASCAR pro class.
+Vladimiros Tziortzis (born 6 April 1997) is a Cypriot professional racing driver who last competed in the NASCAR Euro Series, driving the No. 64 for SpeedHouse Racing in the PRO class.
 He previously competed in Formula Renault Eurocup and SMP F4 Championship before making the switch to stock car racing in 2020.

 Racing career

 At the age of five, Tziortzis took his first driving lessons from his father in the parking lot of GSP Stadium.
-He began his career on karting a few months later and won the Pancyprian Karting Championship in different classes for 7 consecutive years.
+He began his career on karting a few months later and won the Pancyprian Karting Championship in different classes for seven consecutive years.
 He also represented Cyprus in the International ROK Cup Finals for three years, scoring a best result of 13th in 2008.

 Tziortzis driving for SMP Racing in 2016.

 After receiving an opportunity to test a Formula Renault 2.0 and Euroformula Open Championship car in 2014, Tziortzis made his racing career debut in the Formula Masters Russia championship in 2015 before he moved to SMP F4 Championship on the following year.
 He finished his first season in thirteenth place, scoring a best finishing result of two sixth places in Moscow.
 Tziortzis continued to race in SMP F4 for the following season and went on to finish 10th in the standings with a best result of two third-place finishes and one second-place finish, all of which were achieved in the second round at Moscow.

 In 2018, Tziortzis made the move to Formula Renault Eurocup after he was signed by Fortec Motorsports.
 In 2019, he took part in the official Formula Renault Eurocup post-season tests at Yas Marina and Paul Ricard, driving for JD Motorsport.